upa/af-graft/docker/README.md

 `netns 1` of `ip graft add` indicates the actual endpoints are in the default network namespace (netns of pid 1).
-An AF_GRAFT socket assigned to ep-in4 on this namespace, the socket is grafted onto the socket opened on 127.0.0.1:8080 in host network stack across network namespace boundary.
+An AF_GRAFT socket assigned to ep-in4 on this namespace is grafted onto the socket opened on 127.0.0.1:8080 in host network stack across network namespace boundary.

 ## 3. Run applications with AF_GRAFT in containers

 It is ready to run the graft-demo container.
-The graft-demo container image is configured to use conversion mapping listed below:
+The graft-demo container image is configured to use the conversion mapping listed below:

 - Server-side sockets (bind(), listen(), and accept())
     - use ep-in4 for INADDR_ANY (0.0.0.0) with port number 0 to 65535